HamStudy/examtools-docs/content/docs/cve/cveSandboxDummies.md

 ## Using the Dummy VE:

-Click the Assign VE button and select the VE who you want to sign from the dropdown.
-Once the exam is complete, hover over the Manage VE Signatures icon, select the VE who you want to sign again and enter in the password.
+Click the **Assign VE** button and select the VE who you want to sign from the dropdown.
+Once the exam is complete, hover over the **Manage VE Signatures** icon, select the VE who you want to sign again and enter in the password.

 ## Acing the Exam:

-A VE will need to log in at https://examtools.dev as an applicant using another browser window or device to use for the practice exam session.
+A VE will need to log in at https://examtools.dev as an applicant using another browser window or device to use for the training exam session.
 Once you've started the exam, use the equal symbol (=) on your keyboard to answer the question correctly and advance to the next question.
 Or answer each question on your own and see how you do!